Materials-Consortia/schemas/defs/v1.2/units/si/1970/accepted/day.md

     "alternate-symbols": [
         "d"
     ],
     "description": "A unit of time equal to 86 400 seconds, using the 1967 base SI units.\n\nThe day appear in the International System of Units (SI), 1th ed.
-(1970) defined as \"1 d = 24 h = 86400 s\".\n\nThe International System of Units (SI), 1th ed.
-(1970) categorizes the unit as \"Units in use with the International System.\"\nThe International System of Units (SI), 7th ed.
-(1998) changes the categorization to \"Non-SI units accepted for use with the International System.\"", "standard": {
+(1970) defined as \"1 d = 24 h = 86400 s\".\n\n- The International System of Units (SI), 1th ed.
+(1970) categorizes the unit as \"Units in use with the International System.\"\n- The International System of Units (SI), 7th ed.
+(1998) changes the categorization to \"Non-SI units accepted for use with the International System.\"", "resources": [
-        "name": "gnu units",
-        "version": "3.15",
-        "symbol": "day"
-    },
-    "resources": [
         {
             "relation": "Definition in the International System of Units (SI), 1st Edition",